Sepsis (blood poisoning)

 - Your temperature goes below 36°C (96.8°F).

 - You have flu-like symptoms.
-This includes feeling shivery, freezing cold and unable to get warm.
+This includes feeling shivery, cold and unable to get warm.

-- pain or discomfort when you pee (pass urine)
+- pain or discomfort when you pass urine (pee)

-- feeling that your bladder is not fully emptying
+- feeling that your bladder is not empty after passing urine

 - being unable to wait to empty your bladder (urgency)